Frequently Asked Questions About First Step Detox

 Making the decision to get help for your or a loved one’s addiction is a big positive step forward, but it doesn’t always come without reservations.
-Here are some common questions we get from incoming patients.
+Here are some common questions we get from incoming patients about first step detox.

 Can I Smoke?